 Another hands-free, head-mounted loupe, this doesn’t cost much more than the Fancii option (above), or weigh much more than it either.
 Like that model, this Carson headset comes with an adjustable fabric headband and LED lamp.
 Here, though, it's removable, allowing it to act as a free standing light source if necessary.

 The four clip-on goggle-like lenses provided –1.5x, 2x, 2.5x and 3x – can also be adjusted upwards of 85° if they are not needed for magnification.
 Powered by three LEDs, the lamp can also be adjusted 30 degrees either right or left and about 90 degrees up and down.

 With a construction comprising pre-focused dual lenses, the magnifying loupe is placed over the flat object you want to view, while its transparent acrylic base lets in sufficient ambient light to allow bright and clear viewing.
-With a construction the width of a 35mm color slide, in weighing just 40g the LumiLupe is easily portable and can be stashed in a pocket or the corner of a gadget bag.
+With a construction the width of a 35mm color slide, and weighing just 40g the LumiLupe is nicely portable, and can be easily stashed in a pocket or the corner of a gadget bag.